skoc3r/Data-Science-Projects/README.md

 ## Projects

-### 1. Churn Analysis
+### 1. Near Eart Object (NEO) ETL Pipeline
-- **Description**: Analyzes customer churn using machine learning techniques to predict whether a customer is likely to leave a service.
+**Description**: This project extracts, transforms, and loads (ETL) data from NASA's Near-Earth Object (NEO) API to analyze asteroid close approaches.
+The pipeline collects asteroid data, cleans and formats it, and stores it in a structured format for further analysis.
-- **Tools Used**: Python, Pandas, Scikit-learn, Matplotlib
+**Tools Used**: Python, Pandas, PySpark, Requests, PostgreSQL **Key Features**
-- **Key Features**:
+  - Data Extraction – Fetches asteroid close-approach data from NASA's API.
-  - Data cleaning and preprocessing
+  - Data Transformation – Converts JSON response into a structured DataFrame.
-  - Feature engineering
+  - Data Cleaning – Ensures valid datetime formatting and removes invalid records.
-  - Model training and evaluation
+  - Data Storage – Saves cleaned data into a PostgreSQL database.
-  - Visualizations and insights
+  - Scalability – Uses PySpark for efficient big data processing.

 ### 2. Exoplanet ESI Ranking
 - **Description**:  This project analyzes exoplanetary data from the NASA Exoplanet Archive to compute the Earth Similarity Index (ESI), a quantitative measure of how similar an exoplanet is to Earth based on its stellar flux and planetary radius.
 The analysis ranks exoplanets by their ESI score, identifying the most potentially habitable candidates.